Man charged in university student killings arrives in Idaho - NewsBreak

 Kohberger’s arrival means the court documents filed in his case should soon be unsealed, potentially shedding some light on Latah County Prosecutor Bill Thompson’s reasons for accusing Kohburger.

-Authorities have released few details about the investigation, and an Idaho judge issued a gag order barring police and attorneys from talking about the case.
-But court filings—including a document laying out Latah County Prosecutor Bill Thompson’s reasons for accusing Kohburger of the killings—are expected to be unsealed once Kohberger arrives in Idaho.
+Kohberger was arrested at his parents’ home in eastern Pennsylvania last week in connection with the stabbing deaths of Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin.

-Neither Thompson, the investigators nor Kohberger’s defense attorney will be able to talk about the case, however.
-That’s because Latah County Magistrate Judge Megan Marshall on Tuesday issued the gag order.
+On Tuesday Kohberger agreed to be extradited to Idaho, and his attorney Jason LaBar said Kohberger was eager to be exonerated.

-The order prohibits any of the parties in the case from talking about anything “reasonably likely to interfere with a fair trial.”
-That includes details about any evidence, the existence of any confessions or other statements given by the defendant, or the merits of the case, Marshall wrote in the order.
+Police have released few details about the investigation and a magistrate judge has issued a sweeping gag order barring attorneys, law enforcement agencies and other officials from discussing the criminal case.
+But court filings — including a document laying out Latah County Prosecutor Bill Thompson’s reasons for accusing Kohburger of the killings — are expected to be unsealed now that Kohberger has arrived.

 Investigators have said they were still searching for a motive and the weapon used in the attack.

-The bodies of Goncalves, 21, of Rathdrum; Mogen, 21, of Coeur d’Alene; Kernodle, 20, of Post Falls; and Chapin, 20, of Conway, Washington, were found Nov.
+The bodies of Goncalves, 21, of Rathdrum, Idaho; Mogen, 21, of Coeur d’Alene, Idaho; Kernodle, 20, of Post Falls, Idaho; and Chapin, 20, of Conway, Washington, were found Nov.
 13 at the rental home where the women lived.
 Kernodle and Chapin were dating, and he had been visiting the house that night.

-Latah County prosecutors have said they believe Kohberger broke into the victims’ home intending to commit murder.
+Latah County, Idaho, prosecutors have said they believe Kohberger broke into the victims’ home intending to commit murder.

 Jason LaBar, the chief public defender in Monroe County, Pennsylvania, said Kohberger is eager to be exonerated and should be presumed innocent and “not tried in the court of public opinion.”